MahmoudMostafa11199/Sprints-graduation-project/README.md

 5. **Session Handling:**
    - Login status is checked using cookies on every page.
    - If no valid login cookie is found, the user is redirected to the login page.

+## Upcoming Features

+The project is still evolving, and the following enhancements are currently in progress and will be added soon:

+- Product details button on the Orders page for more in-depth information about each order item.
+- Admin (Supervisor) features allowing:
+  - Adding new products
+  - Editing existing products
+  - Deleting products
+  - Viewing sold products statistics and reports

+These features will be deployed as soon as development is complete.